architect/arc.codes/src/shared/en/aws/guides-data.md

 npm i @architect/data
 ```

-And now `npx repl` opens a repl into your Dynamo schema running locally and in-memory.
+And now `npx repl` opens a REPL into your Dynamo schema running locally and in-memory.
 If you are running the app with `npx sandbox` in another tab, it connects to that database.

-Try starting the repl and running: `data.notes.scan({}, console.log)` to see all the current notes.
-The repl can attach itself to the `staging` and `production` databases also by setting the appropriate `NODE_ENV` environment variable flag.
+Try starting the REPL and running: `data.notes.scan({}, console.log)` to see all the current notes.
+The REPL can attach itself to the `staging` and `production` databases also by setting the appropriate `NODE_ENV` environment variable flag.

 ## Delete a Note